zaphoxx/pico-tpmsniffer-spi/README.md

 ## Hardware

 For easier adhoc connection to the BIOS Chip I used a SOIC8 SOP8 test clip.
+You might need to add a high value pull-up resistor (e.g, 220kOhm) connecting the SCK pin with the 3.3V out from the pico.

 ## Usage